TimNooteboom/vuejs-calculator/README.md

 ********
 Fix: divide by zero
-Make a calculator component
 Make it all use composition api
-Make font smaller if length > ?
 Get a product then click 'del'
 Fix CSS for buttons